 Step 2: Slice the Base of a Stem

 Use a sharp knife or trimming shears to cut a mature part of the stem, preferably the base, to avoid leaving a bare stub.
 The larger stems will start rooting much faster than smaller ones since they contain more stored “food.”

 Then cut the stem into short pieces of about 4-6 inches and remove the bottom leaves.
 Ensure each piece has a bud beginning to develop as the buds grow into new shoots.

 Step 3: Fill Your Glass Vase with Water & Soak Your Cutting

-Now, take a glass jar or vase and fill it with fresh water.
+Now, fill a glass jar or vase with fresh water.
 You can use tap water or distilled water but ensure the tap water is non-chlorinated since chlorine can damage young plants.

 Step 4: Refresh Your Cuttings

 Change the water every 4 to 5 days and scrub away at the dirt before placing your cuttings back into the jar.
 Remember to use room-temperature water to avoid shocking your growing cuttings.